taikoxyz/taiko-reth/packages/protocol/scripts/L2_txn_simulation/readme.md

-# Create / simulate L2 transactions
+# Create / simulate L2 transactions (propose transaction and an xtransfer of a dummy xChainToken)

 In order to test the L2 node execution hook functionality, we need create valid L2 transactions and submit those to TaikoL1 - where a hook will be built in, to listen the proposeBlock and execute those transactions.
 This folder is to create L2 transactions (using the same pre-funded accounts Kurtosis is setting up by default) and submit it to our "L1" while using the local taiko_reth image as the EL.